 I walked up the esplanade and over to Senate Square.
 The statue in the center honors Czar Alexander II.
 At the top of the grand stone staircase is the majestic Lutheran Cathedral, commanding the cityscape.
 Students from the nearby university sprawl on its steps.
 The university was moved to Helsinki by Czar Alexander I.

-The statue of three naked blacksmiths with their sledges reveals bullet damage from one of the Soviets’ incursions during World War II.
+The statue of three naked blacksmiths with their sledges reveals bullet damage from one of the Soviet incursions during World War II.
 Baron Gustaf Mannerheim successfully led Finland’s defense against the Soviets.
 Twice.
 In 1944, he was elected president.
 He is revered as the father of modern Finland.

 Throughout Helsinki, modern Finnish architectural wonders are mixed in with Soviet leftovers.
-I visited the Kamppi Chapel of Silence, a church shaped like a large beehive.
+I visited the Kamppi Chapel of Silence, a church shaped like a large upside-down beehive.
 Its warm tones and curved surfaces are comforting.
-The chapel holds no services but invites shoppers from the nearby mall into its roundness to meditate.
+The chapel holds no services, but invites shoppers from the nearby mall into its roundness to meditate.

 In a quiet neighborhood I found the Temppeliaukio Church, “the Church in the Rock.”
 This missile silo of a church was blasted out of a granite knoll.
 Perfectly cylindrical in shape, its inside walls are solid rock.